Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Intro Specs Performance Compared Recommendations

-I prefer this 220EX over its newer replacement, the Canon 270EX.
+I prefer this 220EX over its newer replacement, the Canon 270EX and Canon 270EX II.

 The 220EX just shoots, while the 270EX too often asks you to wait, or embarrasses itself with its use of the flash itself in place of its missing AF illuminator.